Categories of Admission

 High School Students from Newfoundland and Labrador and other Canadian Provinces and Territories

 Applicants must complete graduation requirements for high school as determined by the appropriate authority in their province.
-They must obtain credits in the subjects shown in the High School Equivalencies chart, with an overall average of not less than 70 per cent.
+They must obtain credits in the subjects shown in the High School Equivalencies chart, with an overall average of 70 per cent or above.
 This average will be calculated using the grades received in those courses at the 3000 or Grade 12 level.

 - For students following the International Baccalaureate (IB) program, please refer to the IB Policy chart.

 - For students who will write Advanced Placement (AP) exams, please refer to the Advanced Placement Policy chart for the required scores necessary to attain university course credit.

 Applicants in, or about to enter, their final year of high school in Newfoundland and Labrador with a superior academic record (i.e. normally an overall average of 85 per cent or above) may apply to enrol in university courses during their final year of high school.
 The applicant for concurrent studies must be enrolled in a high school and completing a slate of courses that meets the course requirements for admission to the university as specified in High School Students from Newfoundland and Labrador and other Canadian Provinces and Territories section above.

 College of the North Atlantic Comprehensive Arts and Science (CAS) Transition Year

 Students who have graduated from high school at the academic level but who are not eligible for admission under a high school category may be eligible for admission under the College of the North Atlantic CAS Transition Year category under which students must complete all requirements for the CAS Transition Year Certificate, and be awarded the certificate, from the College of the North Atlantic.
 A full outline of this program is included in the College of the North Atlantic calendar which is available online.